simonvomeyser/simple-web-dev/resources/markdown/extending-laravel-markdown-with-lazy-images.md

 While I was implementing simple-web.dev I wanted to use Laravel to have full control about the implementation - and I definitely wanted to write the posts in Markdown to keep them in version control.

-I found that Laravel already ships with a really powerful library for Markdown parsing called [league/commonmark](https://github.com/thephpleague/commonmark) and wanted to make use of that.
+I found that Laravel also already ships with a really powerful library for Markdown parsing called [league/commonmark](https://github.com/thephpleague/commonmark) and wanted to make use of that.

 I will go over a few necessary customizations and how I implemented them since I found that a little confusing at first.